 IUPUI Student Health, part of IUPUI Campus Health, provides acute and preventive medical care to students.
 Student Health has two locations: Campus Center Student Health and Campus Health in Coleman Hall.
 Student Health accepts many common insurance plans, including Anthem, Aetna, Cigna, Humana, Sagamore and United Healthcare.
 If your student is on your insurance plan, please provide them with a copy of your insurance card.
 If you do not have an extra insurance card, have your student take a photo of the front and back with their cell phone.
 For further information, go to studenthealth.iupui.edu.

 The MAC is an open-access learning center located in the center of campus that has 120+ mentors and tutors ready to help support your student’s work in their mathematics courses.
-Think of the MAC as place where your student can gain second-access to content, where they can work with others in the same courses they are in, and a place to hang out and feel good about learning.
+Think of the MAC as place where your student can gain second-access to content and can work with others in the same courses they are in.
 Visit mac.iupui.edu for more information.

 Students can gain training on critical software and tech related to their academic and career interests at no cost, from UITS IT Training.
 Visit ittraining.iu.edu for more information on training options, ways to earn certificates, and high-quality training providers available.
 For more information, email firstname.lastname@example.org or call at (317) 274-7383.

 Weeks of Welcome (WOW) is a standing tradition at IUPUI.
 WOW is a campus-wide series of events designed to welcome students and the campus community to the new school year.
 The calendar of events spans the first 2 weeks of the fall semester.
-Coordinated by the Office of Educational Partnerships and Student Success, support and programming for WOW includes student organizations, offices and departments from across campus, and the Division of Student Affairs.
+Coordinated by the Student and Family Connections, support and programming for WOW includes student organizations, offices and departments from across campus, and the Division of Student Affairs.
 WOW provides a variety of program options for students including educational, service, leadership, diversity, and social events.
 The types of events range from information fairs to artistic productions.
 WOW is a way for the students to build connections, learn about campus culture, and engage with Indianapolis.
-For more details, contact the Office of Educational Partnerships and Student Success at (317) 274-3699 or visit wow.iupui.edu.
+For more details, visit wow.iupui.edu.
+Contact the Office of Student and Family Connections at email@example.com or (317) 274-3699 with questions.